1 / 3

 Overview

-Leucanthemum vulgare (syn.
-Chrysanthemum leucanthemum) is a rhizomatous herbaceous perennial in the daisy family (Asteraceae) reaching 12–36 inches (30–90 cm) tall with a 12–24 inch (30–60 cm) spread.
-Basal leaves are spatulate, 2–5 inches (5–13 cm) long, with crenate (rounded-toothed) margins on long petioles.
+Leucanthemum vulgare (synonym Chrysanthemum leucanthemum) is a rhizomatous herbaceous perennial reaching 12-36 inches (30-90 cm) tall and 12-24 inches (30-60 cm) wide.
+Basal leaves are spatulate, 2-5 inches (5-13 cm) long, with crenate (rounded-toothed) margins on long petioles.
 Stem leaves are progressively smaller upward, oblong, sessile, clasping, with coarse irregular teeth.
 Stems are erect, usually unbranched, smooth to sparsely hairy.
-Flower heads are solitary at the stem tips, 1.5–2.5 inches (4–6 cm) in diameter, with 20–30 white ray florets surrounding a flat to slightly domed yellow disc.
-Each head produces 200–500 seeds lacking a pappus.
-Plants spread by shallow, creeping rhizomes and by seed.
-A single plant produces 1,300–4,000 seeds annually, and dense stands produce up to 26,000 seeds per square yard (31,000 per square meter).
-Listed as a noxious weed in multiple U.S. states and Canadian provinces.
-Dense colonies form in pastures, meadows, and roadsides, displacing native grasses and reducing forage quality.
-Rhizome fragments as small as 0.5 inch (1 cm) regenerate.
+Flower heads are solitary at the stem tips, 1.5-2.5 inches (4-6 cm) in diameter, with 20-30 white ray florets surrounding a flat to slightly domed yellow disc.
+Each head produces 200-500 seeds that lack a pappus (so seeds fall near the parent plant rather than dispersing long distances on the wind).
+A single plant produces 1,300-4,000 seeds per year, and dense stands produce up to 26,000 seeds per square yard (31,000 per square meter).
+Plants spread by shallow creeping rhizomes and by seed, and rhizome fragments as small as 0.5 inch (1 cm) regenerate into new plants.
+The species is listed as a noxious weed in multiple western and midwestern U.S. states and in several Canadian provinces because dense colonies form in pastures, meadows, and roadsides, displacing native grasses and reducing forage quality.
+Hardy in USDA zones 3-9 (-40°F / -40°C).
+Non-toxic.

 Native Range

-Native to Europe and temperate Asia, occurring in meadows, grasslands, and roadsides from sea level to approximately 7,000 feet (2,100 m).
-Introduced to North America as an ornamental and in contaminated seed, now naturalized across most of the United States and Canada.
-Classified as a noxious weed in several western and midwestern states.Suggested Uses
+Leucanthemum vulgare is native to Europe and temperate Asia, where it grows in meadows, grasslands, and roadsides from sea level to approximately 7,000 feet (2,100 m).
+The species was introduced to North America as an ornamental and through contaminated seed, and has naturalized across most of the United States and Canada.
+Several western and midwestern U.S. states and several Canadian provinces have listed the species as a noxious weed under agricultural regulations.Suggested Uses

-Used in noxious weed identification training and rangeland management curricula.
-Studied in meadow ecology and invasion biology.
-In its native European range, the species is a component of traditional hay meadow communities.
-Flower heads are used in wildflower identification exercises for Asteraceae ray/disc morphology.How to Identify
+The species is used in noxious weed identification training and rangeland management curricula, and the seed-bank-plus-rhizome combined spread pattern is a teaching example in invasion biology coursework.
+In its native European range, plants are a component of traditional hay meadow communities and the species is an important summer-flowering element of those grasslands.
+Flower heads are used in wildflower identification exercises for Asteraceae ray-and-disc floret morphology.How to Identify

 Appearance